 The Grim Reaper once again cut down an innocent child in this family on Oct.
-12, 1934, when son Ralph, age one year, nine months, was run over by an automobile, and died of a skull fracture after being rushed to the hospital in Lancaster.
+12, 1934, when son Ralph, age one year, nine months, was run over by his father's automobile, and died of a skull fracture after being rushed to the hospital in Lancaster.
 The lad's broken remains were laid to eternal rest in St. Mary's Cemetery in Lancaster.

-~ Daughter Anna Kyle ~
+~ Daughter Anna W. (Kyle) Applegate ~

 Daughter Anna W. Kyle (1916 - ? ) -- also spelled "Anne" and "Ann" -- was born on May 8, 1916 in Athens, OH.

 Anna earned a living in young womanhood as a timekeeper.